 The data that can be collected through online ordering will be increasingly used by businesses to target repeat sales.
 Restaurants in the future may use algorithms in their online ordering systems to predict a customer’s next order based on previous orders.
 This includes the type and amount of food ordered, as well as the time, day, and place of the order.

 One of the key benefits of online ordering is that there’s less chance of human error.
 When ordering over the phone sometimes language barriers or poor line connections and background noise can result in the restaurant getting a customer’s order wrong.
-Online ordering minimises this problem and can help to improve wait times.
+Online ordering minimizes this problem and can help to improve wait times.
 As more and more businesses implement online ordering systems, phone ordering will be almost completely replaced.

 With the introduction of new delivery services, many customers are choosing to dine in.
 Because of this, restaurants will be looking to compete and draw people in their doors through offering special dine-in promotions and dropping prices on meals and drinks.

-The food industry has so far been quick to adapt to new technologies, therefore beyond 2021 as even more technologies are created and refined, we may see the food industry being quick to capitalise.
+The food industry has so far been quick to adapt to new technologies, therefore beyond 2021 as even more technologies are created and refined, we may see the food industry being quick to capitalize.
 Google has been working on a self-driving car for some time now, and while the focus of these cars is to increase safety on the roads, once it becomes a norm we could one day see driverless cars delivering food to cut down labour costs for businesses.
-Similarly, drone technology is becoming increasingly normalised and Amazon is planning to use drones to deliver packages to customers in under 30 minutes.
+Similarly, drone technology is becoming increasingly normalized and Amazon is planning to use drones to deliver packages to customers in under 30 minutes.
 If this idea takes off, we may eventually see food being delivered via drones too.

 Technology moves at a rapid pace and as a result customer demands and expectations continue to evolve and grow.
-As our lives become increasingly digitalised, catering companies, restaurants and other businesses situated within the food industry need to make the most of these opportunities by looking for ways to introduce mobile and other online technologies into their operations.
+As our lives become increasingly digitalized, catering companies, restaurants and other businesses situated within the food industry need to make the most of these opportunities by looking for ways to introduce mobile and other online technologies into their operations.
 Customers are drawn to businesses that make their lives easier and give them exactly what they want, so it’s important for those within the food industry to stay on top of new trends and look towards the future.

 Contact us today to speak to our Software Specialists to find out how FoodStorm Catering Software can help automate your processes & grow your sales.